ztaira/hub_where/README.md

 ![alt text][outputimage]
 [outputimage]: https://github.com/ztaira14/hub_where/blob/master/diagrams/1activity_by_color_and_size.png "Activity by color and size"

+### Hubway Stations Plotted by Average Occupancy from 10/3/16 to 10/10/16

 Interesting Tidbit 2: Despite having vastly different amounts of activity, there were no stations that remained empty or full throughout the entire week.
 Most